pytorch/ignite/docs/source/concepts.rst

 - **engine.state.output**: The output of the `process_function` defined for the :class:`~ignite.engine.engine.Engine`.
 See below.
 - etc

-Other attributes can be found in the docs of :class:`~ignite.engine.state.State`.
+Other attributes can be found in the docs of :class:`~ignite.engine.events.State`.

 In the code below, `engine.state.output` will store the batch loss.
 This output is used to print the loss at every iteration.